techborder/wp/wp-content/themes/pinboard/readme.txt

 The theme is offered free of charge.
 If someone asked money for it, someone just tricked you.

 == Changelog ==

+= 1.1.6 =

+* Fixed four columns layout in Firefox and IE
+* Fixed option for teaser post title font size
+* Updated FlexSlider to version 2.2
+* Updated Colorbox to version 1.5.9
+* Updated InfiniteScroll to version 2.0.2

+= 1.1.5 =

+* Replaced custom HTML5 gallery shortcode with WP 3.9 HTML5 gallery and caption
+* Fixed visual CSS inconsistencies with HTML5 gallery and caption shortcodes
+* Fixed padding on search pages with no results
+* Fixed page title not appearing on search pages
+* Removed theme bundled Masonry and ImagesLoaded script and replaced with core bundled script

 = 1.1.4 =